ryppl/__legacy/source/workflows.rst

 instructions for getting and merging your code, giving you an opportunity to edit the message. [#api]_

-.. [#api] If the repository host has an API that allows such requests to be generated (e.g. as GitHub_ does), we may eventually use that API where appropriate, but it's not a high priority.

 Creating a Release
 ------------------